Is Christianity Dying?

-“Have You Ever Wondered?” has launched in the UK
+“Have You Ever Wondered?” has launched in the UK, Canada, and the USA

-It’s out in the UK!
+It’s out now!
 Have You Ever Wondered? is a gentle, engaging book that helps our friends begin to ask spiritual questions by starting with the things they already care about or are intrigued by: from beauty to justice, science to suffering, art to music to films.

 Right now, our friends at 10ofthose.com have an AMAZING offer on.
 You can buy a copy of the book and they’ll send you a second copy TOTALLY FREE.
 That means you can keep one yourself, and give one away!
 (Or if you’re really keen and want to reach more friends, you can give both copies away).